cseptesting/floatcsep/docs/examples/case_a.rst

 Time
 ~~~~

-    The time configuration is manifested in the ``time-config`` inset.
+    The time configuration is manifested in the ``time_config`` inset.
 The simplest definition is to set only the start and end dates of the experiment.
 These are always UTC date-times in isoformat (``%Y-%m-%dT%H:%M:%S.%f`` - ISO861):

     .. literalinclude:: ../../examples/case_a/config.yml
        :language: yaml